Windows

 In summary:

-- If you allow local admin rights: We recommend you leave automatic updates enabled (this is the default).
-Users will be prompted when an update is available and asked to update the Twingate client.
+- If you allow local admin rights: We recommend you leave user-triggered updates enabled (this is the default).
+Users will be prompted when an update is available and asked to update the Twingate Client.

-- If you do not allow local admin rights: You should disable automatic updates.
-This is because, if optional updates are enabled, users will receive update availability prompts but will not be able to update the client.
-New versions of the Twingate Windows client must instead be pushed to users via your MDM solution.
+- If you do not allow local admin rights: You should disable user-triggered updates.
+This is because, if optional updates are enabled, users will receive update availability prompts but will not be able to update the Client.
+New versions of the Twingate Windows Client must instead be pushed to users via your MDM solution.

 Chocolatey